cescoffier/vertx-openshift-it/README.md

 # Vert.x Integration Test for OpenShift

-**Important**: You need the latest (DEV) version of the vertx-maven-plugin from: https://github.com/fabric8io/vertx-maven-plugin

 ## Embedded HTTP

 Check the embedded case.
 An embedded HTTP server is started is started and tested.